A snapshot of what we do

 Nutritional Supplements Closet

-- A volunteer accepts donations of nutritional supplements (e.g., Ensure, Jevity) and gets them into the hands on individuals who can use them.
+- We accept donations of nutritional supplements (e.g., Ensure, Jevity) and get them into the hands on individuals who can use them.

 - Meets every Tuesday from 9:30 – 11:00 am at Island Health.
 Taught by Nick Boyar.
 Funded by the Cancer Resource Center